DIY Wooden Sign For The Porch

-When we do have unusable scrap left from projects we load them into the bed of my husbands truck so he can bring them to the dumpster.
+When we do have scrap wood left from projects we will sometimes load them into the bed of my husband’s truck so he can bring them to the dumpster.
 As I was adding some scraps in there awhile ago I found a perfectly good piece of wood leftover from our sliding barn door that my husband snuck by me.
-Which gave me an idea.
-I’m still loving the wooden sign trend, so I made my own welcome sign for the front porch.

-I started out by staining the wood, using the same technique as when I aged these wooden crates.
-First I stained it with Rust-Oleum weathered gray stain*, once that was dry, I went over it with Annie Sloan dark wax to give it a distressed look and to seal it.
+I stained it with Rust-Oleum weathered gray stain.
+Once that was dry, I went over it with Annie Sloan dark wax which is often used over chalk paint to give it a distressed or weathered look.

 DIY welcome sign, wooden signs